lambda-dom/weidu_library/weidu_library/docs/libraries/patchers.md

 `patch_script_spell_replacements STR_VAR replacements`

 Patch a script with a `replacements` array of pairs `key => spell` with `spell` spell references.
-The spell must exist in game, the name must be 7 characters or less and is written upper-cased.
+The spell must exist in game, the reference must be 8 characters or less and is written upper-cased.

 `patch_script_item_replacements STR_VAR replacements`